-Almost all patients spontaneously reported shortness of breath (19 out of 20 patients), with one endorsing it when probed.
+Almost all patients spontaneously reported shortness of breath (19/20), with one endorsing it when probed.
 When asked about the frequency of shortness of breath, three patients said it was constant, three described it as occurring a few times a day, two as occurring almost every day/when active, and four patients when exerting themselves.
-Four patients described their shortness of breath as severe and not good, one as between moderate and severe, two as not bad/not very severe, and one as mild to medium (see quotation in table 2).
+Four patients described their shortness of breath as severe and not good, one as between moderate and severe, two as not bad/not very severe, and one as mild to medium (see quotation in Table 3).